 Once you learn how to take care of yourself during tough moments in a healthy way, you’ll be well equipped to deal with any level of stress.

 Without confidence, it’s incredibly easy to want to give up.
-And that mental strength is exactly what you need to have in the face of difficult moment.
+And that mental strength is exactly what you need to have in the face of difficult moments.

 Confidence is one of the key ingredients to building resilience.
 Once you have it, you won’t struggle with feeling overwhelmed anymore.